Cleaning Tips, Guides & Resources

 Either regular cotton or cotton face pads can be used with the rubbing alcohol to remove stains from your mirror.
 Avoid cleaning cloths and sponges.

-You know the type of microfibre cloths that come in a spectacle case, or those used to wipe screens?
+You know the type of microfibre cloths that come in a spectacle case, or those used to wipe appliances and window screens?
 They feature a flat-weave which is ideal for cleaning mirrors and glass surfaces because they do not leave any lint behind.

 This will be mixed in water to make an effective, homemade glass cleaner.
 We always prefer natural cleaning solutions because there’s no worry of chemical residue left on the surface.